Trump And Campaign Finance Law: The Fundamentals Still Apply

 Giuliani and Trump have now added a new twist: They say Trump repaid Cohen through a monthly retainer, "not from the campaign," as Trump tweeted, "and having nothing to do with the campaign."

 This could be "a real complication for the government," said former Federal Election Commission Chairman Scott Thomas — for instance, he said, if it was a regular payment and Trump didn't expect accounting of how it was used.
-But if the retainer appeared to be mainly a vehicle for the reimbursement of money paid under the terms of the "non-disclosure agreement," as Trump described the arrangement Thursday, it becomes a complication for Trump.
+But if the retainer appeared to be mainly a vehicle for the reimbursement of money paid under the terms of the nondisclosure agreement, as Trump described the arrangement Thursday, it becomes a complication for Trump.

 The watchdog group Common Cause wants the Federal Election Commission and the Justice Department to investigate the payments and the lack of disclosure.

 And here's the irony.
-As Paul S. Ryan, the group's vice president for policy and litigation, noted, the campaign could have disclosed the $130,000 as a campaign expenditure — say, a "legal services" expenditure to the limited-liability corporation that Cohen had set up for the payment.
-Ryan said it's likely no one would have noticed it.
+As Paul S. Ryan, the group's vice president for policy and litigation, noted, the campaign could have disclosed the $130,000 as a campaign expenditure — say, a "legal services" expenditure to the limited liability corporation that Cohen had set up for the payment.
+Ryan said it is likely no one would have noticed it.